HighSolutions0702/MyGitHubWorks/testdusoleil-master(RubyOnRails)/README.md

 # testdusoleil
-This is just example code I wrote
+This is the ruby app to get ip address from maxmind database and use on.